 Depending on what happens at the birth at a public hospital or birth centre, an obstetrician might check on you and your baby after the birth.
 After this, you probably won’t see an obstetrician again, unless you have a special need.

 If you give birth in a private hospital, your obstetrician will visit you in hospital afterwards and check that you’re OK.
 You might also see your obstetrician for a check 4-6 weeks after birth.
 At this appointment, your obstetrician will check your physical and emotional health, including recovery from birth.

 At public hospitals, you probably won’t see an obstetrician if you have a low-risk pregnancy and everything goes smoothly at the birth.
 If you do need to see an obstetrician during your pregnancy or birth, you’re not usually able to choose the obstetrician.
 If you want to see a female doctor, you can ask if one is available, but this might not be possible.

 If you’re having your baby in a public hospital using your private health fund, you can choose your private obstetrician if they have a special agreement with that hospital.
 See your GP in early pregnancy for a referral.

-At a private hospital, you can choose the obstetrician you want for your pregnancy care and birth.
+At private hospitals, you can choose the obstetrician you want for your pregnancy care and birth.
 You need to see your GP to get a referral.

 Very few private obstetricians will go to birth centres.
 You might have a visit with an obstetrician when you first book in to the birth centre.
-If you want to choose your own private obstetrician you should first check whether they're available at the birth centre.
+If you want to choose your own private obstetrician you should first check whether they’re available at the birth centre.